Martyn0324/Cocogoat/README.md

 # Cocogoat - A Progressive DCGAN
 Progressive DCGAN created on Pytorch, based on many different codes.
-The only originality here is the name and the DatasetCreator class...perhaps the AI to label the dataset, too, but I'm pretty sure that, though I didn't see anyone using this tactic to label a big dataset, I'm not the first one using it.
+The only originality here is the name and the DatasetCreator class and the prototype file...perhaps the AI to label the dataset, too, but I'm pretty sure that, though I didn't see anyone using this tactic to label a big dataset, I'm not the first one using it.

 The name Cocogoat it's because I've been testing this code initially using a dataset of 10.000 images of Ganyu from Genshin Impact.